Published July 15, 2019 Revised June 30, 2022

 Sexually Transmitted Diseases

 On a separate page DOC attempts to refute the evidence that circumcision protects against HIV and AIDS.
 British researcher Stephen Moreton issued a point-by-point rebuttal.
-Moreton stated that DOC "merely repeats tired old arguments that were debumked years previously in the scientific literature - debunkings that DOC, in typical fashion, simply ignores."
+Moreton stated that DOC "merely repeats tired old arguments that were debunked years previously in the scientific literature - debunkings that DOC, in typical fashion, simply ignores."
 I encourage readers to click through and read both the DOC post and Moreton's response.

 Citing O'Hara's 1999 survey of women, DOC said that women with circumcised partners reported a decreased enjoyment of intercourse, decreased sense of intimacy, and a decreased ability to experience orgasm from vaginal intercourse.